mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 }
 ```
-in inttab for system v
+## in inttab for system v
 node:runlevel: action : app -> this called node
 :s:sysinit:rcS -> will parse rcS file which mount  proc , sys and go to run level which  select in rcS ->init 2 run on runlevel 2

-:1: wait : rc
+:1: wait :rc
 :2: wait :rc
 -> we run rc in each level becouse it was check for workiing level
 it can formated as :1 2 3 4 5 : wait :rc